Be kind to your digestive system

 Two of the most common food intolerances are to:

-- Gluten – a protein found in many types of grain, including wheat, barley and oats
+- Gluten – a protein found in many types of grain, including wheat and barley

 - Lactose – a sugar found in milk and other dairy products